w3c/market-data-odrl-profile/NewTerms.md

 The debtor publishes a description of the creditor's relation to the asset.

-Where the action scope is md:Ownership, the attribution describes the creditor's ownership of the asset identified by the odrl:target relation.
+Where the action scope is **md:Ownership**, the attribution describes the creditor's ownership of the asset identified by the odrl:target relation.

-Where the action scope is md:Disclaimer, the attribution clarifies the creditor's relation to the asset identified by the odrl:target relation.
+Where the action scope is **md:Disclaimer**, the attribution clarifies the creditor's relation to the asset identified by the odrl:target relation.

 ## Action Scope for Duty Actions